 The Board of Directors of Moody's Corporation (the "Company") sets high standards for the Company's employees, officers and directors.
 Implicit in this philosophy is the importance of sound corporate governance.
 It is the duty of the Board of Directors to serve as a prudent fiduciary for shareholders and to oversee the management of the Company's business.
 To fulfill its responsibilities and to discharge its duty, the Board of Directors follows the procedures and standards that are set forth in these guidelines.
 These guidelines are subject to modification from time to time as the Board of Directors deems appropriate in the best interests of the Company or as required by applicable laws and regulations.

-Henry A. McKinnell, Jr., age 70, is Chairman of the Board of Directors and serves as a member of the Audit, Governance and Compensation and MIS Committees.
-As of February 2013, Dr. McKinnell became the Chief Executive Officer of Optimer Pharmaceuticals, Inc. He served as Chairman of the Board of Pfizer Inc., a pharmaceutical company, from May 2001 until his retirement in December 2006 and Chief Executive Officer from January 2001 to July 2006.
+Henry A. McKinnell, Jr., age 71, is Chairman of the Board of Directors and serves as a member of the Audit, Governance and Compensation and MIS Committees.
+Dr. McKinnell served as the Chief Executive Officer of Optimer Pharmaceuticals, Inc. from February 2013 until October 31, 2013.
+He served as Chairman of the Board of Pfizer Inc., a pharmaceutical company, from May 2001 until his retirement in December 2006 and Chief Executive Officer from January 2001 to July 2006.
 He served as President of Pfizer Inc. from May 1999 to May 2001, and as President of Pfizer Pharmaceuticals Group from January 1997 to April 2001.
 Dr. McKinnell served as Chief Operating Officer of Pfizer Inc. from May 1999 to December 2000 and as Executive Vice President from 1992 to 1999.
-Dr. McKinnell currently is the Chairman of the Board of Optimer Pharmaceuticals, Inc. (member of board from January 2011- present), Emmaus Life Sciences, Inc. (member of the board from May 2010—present) and the Accordia Global Health Foundation (member of the board from September 2003-present).
-He is Chairman Emeritus of the Connecticut Science Center, and is a member of the Academic Alliance for AIDS Care and Prevention in Africa.
-He served as director of Angiotech Pharmaceuticals, Inc. until 2011, Pfizer Inc. and ExxonMobil Corporation until 2007 and John Wiley & Sons until 2005.
+Dr. McKinnell currently is the Chairman of the board of Emmaus Life Sciences, Inc. (member of the board from May 2010—present) and the Accordia Global Health Foundation (member of the board from September 2003-present).
+He is Chairman Emeritus of the Connecticut Science Center and is a member of the Academic Alliance for AIDS Care and Prevention in Africa.
+He served as Chairman of Optimer Pharmaceuticals, Inc. until 2013, director of Angiotech Pharmaceuticals, Inc. until 2011, Pfizer Inc. and ExxonMobil Corporation until 2007 and John Wiley & Sons until 2005.

-Jorge A. Bermudez, age 61, is a member of the Audit, Governance and Compensation, and MIS Committees of the Board of Directors.
+Jorge A. Bermudez, age 62, is a member of the Audit, Governance and Compensation, and MIS Committees of the Board of Directors.
 He served as Chief Risk Officer of Citigroup, Inc., a global financial services company, from November 2007 to March 2008.
 Before serving as Chief Risk Officer, Mr. Bermudez was Chief Executive Officer of Citigroup’s Commercial Business Group in North America and Citibank Texas from 2005 to 2007.
 He served as Senior Advisor, Citigroup International from 2004 to 2006, as Chief Executive Officer of Citigroup Latin America from 2002 to 2004, Chief Executive Officer, eBusiness, Global Cash Management and Trade from 1998 to 2002 and Head of Citibank Corporate and Investment Bank, South America from 1996 to 1998.
 Mr. Bermudez joined Citigroup in 1975 and held leadership positions in other divisions, including equity investments, credit policy and corporate banking from 1984 to 1996.
-Mr. Bermudez currently is a director of the Electric Reliability Council of Texas (2010-present), and the Federal Reserve Bank of Dallas (2012-present).
+Mr. Bermudez currently is a director of the Electric Reliability Council of Texas (2010-present), the Federal Reserve Bank of Dallas (2012-present) and chairman of the Board of Trustees of the Community Foundation of Brazos Valley.
 He served as a director of Citibank N.A. from 2005 to 2008, the Federal Reserve Bank of Dallas, Houston Branch from 2009 to 2011 and the Association of Former Students, Texas A&M University from 2006 to 2012.

-Darrell Duffie, Ph.D., age 58, is Chairman of the MIS Committee and is a member of the Audit and Governance and Compensation Committees of the Board of Directors.
+Darrell Duffie, Ph.D., age 59, is Chairman of the MIS Committee and is a member of the Audit and Governance and Compensation Committees of the Board of Directors.
 He is the Dean Witter Distinguished Professor of Finance at Stanford University Graduate School of Business and has been on the finance faculty at Stanford since receiving his Ph.D. from Stanford in 1984.
 He has authored books and research articles on topics in finance and related fields.
-Dr. Duffie is a member of The Federal Reserve Bank of New York Financial Advisory Roundtable, and the Board of The Pacific Institute of Mathematical Sciences, and is a Fellow and member of the Council of the Econometric Society and a Fellow of the American Academy of Arts & Sciences.
+Dr. Duffie is a member of The Federal Reserve Bank of New York Financial Advisory Roundtable, and the Board of The Pacific Institute of Mathematical Sciences and is a Fellow and member of the Council of the Econometric Society and a Fellow of the American Academy of Arts & Sciences.
+He is Chairman of the Market Participants Group on Reference Rate Reform.
 Dr. Duffie served as a trustee of iShares Trust and a director of iShares, Inc. from 2008 to 2011 and was President of the American Finance Association in 2009.

 Robert R. Glauber, age 74, is a member of the Audit, Governance and Compensation and MIS Committees of the Board of Directors.
 Mr. Glauber has served as an adjunct lecturer at the John F. Kennedy School of Government at Harvard University since July 2007 and as a senior advisor for Peter J. Solomon Company, an investment banking advisory firm, since November 2006.
 Mr. Glauber served as a visiting professor at Harvard Law School from January 2009 to June 2009 and from September 2006 to June 2007.
 Mr. Glauber served as Chairman of the National Association of Securities Dealers (NASD) from November 2001 to August 2006 and Chief Executive Officer from November 2000 to August 2006.
 From 1992 to October 2000, Mr. Glauber was an adjunct lecturer at the John F. Kennedy School of Government at Harvard University.
 From 1989 to 1992, Mr. Glauber served as Under Secretary of the Treasury for Finance.
 Prior to that, Mr. Glauber was a professor of finance at the Harvard Business School.
 Mr. Glauber currently serves as Chairman of XL Group PLC (member of the board from 2006-present) and Northeast Bancorp (member of board from January 2011-present) and is Vice Chairman of the Trustees of the International Accounting Standards Committee Foundation.
 He served as a director of Freddie Mac from 2006 until 2012.